 How stakeholder pensions differ from other personal pensions

-Managers can charge fees of up to 1.50% of your pension fund each year for the first ten years you hold the product, and thereafter up to 1%
+Limit on annual management charges: Managers can charge fees of up to 1.50% of your pension fund each year for the first 10-years you hold the product, and thereafter up to 1%

-You can switch to a different pension provider without the provider you leave charging you.
-Contributions can start from as little as £20, and can be paid weekly, monthly or at less regular intervals.
-You can stop, re-start or change your contributions whenever you want – there are no penalty fees
+Contributions: These can start from as little as £20, and can be paid weekly, monthly or at less regular intervals.
+You can stop, re-start or change your contributions whenever you want.
+There are no penalty fees.